 Master of Arts; Master of Science; Doctor of Philosophy

-The Department of Counselor Education and Counseling Psychology offers master of arts degree program in school counseling, a master of science degree program in clinical mental health counseling, and a doctor of philosophy degree program in counseling psychology.
+The Department of Counselor Education and Counseling Psychology offers programs that prepare graduate students to assume leadership roles in the areas of study provided by its programs and specializations.
+The department offers a master of science degree program in clinical mental health counseling, a doctor of philosophy degree program in counseling psychology, and a master of arts degree program in school counseling.

 Prerequisites for Admission